ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Because Clients do not authenticate the Target Resource when using Oblivious HTTP, Clients MUST have some mechanism to authorize an Oblivious Gateway Resource for use with a Target Resource.
 One possible means of authorization is an allowlist.
-This ensures that Oblivious Gateway Resources are not abused to forward traffic to arbitrary Target Resources. {{server-responsibilities}}
+This ensures that Oblivious Gateway Resources are not misused to forward traffic to arbitrary Target Resources. {{server-responsibilities}}
 describes similar responsibilities that apply to Oblivious Gateway Resources.